Our refunds process

 Daily paper tickets can be refunded at a ticket office before the off-peak on the date of travel on the ticket.
 Tickets that need to be refunded after the date of travel must be sent to Customer relations.
 This can be done using a comments and complaints form which can be picked up from a c2c station or by sending the tickets with a short letter to FREEPOST ADM3968, Southend, SS1 1ZS.
 The refund will be processed as a National Rail Travel Voucher so the customer needs to include an address for the voucher to be sent to.

 Applications for tickets other than Season tickets must be received no later than 28 days after the expiry date on the ticket.
 The amount refunded will be based on the cost of the ticket when it was purchased, minus the cost of any travel that has since been used.

 Season tickets both on paper and Smartcard must be surrendered to the ticket office for a refund.
-Refunds can take up to 56 working days due to the Coronavirus crisis.

 For Season tickets that are no longer required, the amount refunded is based on the difference between the original cost of the Season ticket and the cost of a Season ticket for the period of validity up to the date the ticket is surrendered to c2c.